-King Ranch’s Quarter Horse and Thoroughbred programs trace back to Richard King and his son-in-law, Robert Kleberg, Sr., who were constantly searching for better-blooded stallions to upgrade their horse stock.
-In 1915, Bob Kleberg, King’s grandson, bought OLD SORREL, a colt who became the foundation sire that made King Ranch famous as a breeder of champion Quarter Horses.
+King Ranch’s Quarter Horse program traces back to Richard King and his son-in-law, Robert Kleberg, Sr., who were constantly searching for better-blooded stallions to upgrade their horse stock.
+In 1916, Bob Kleberg (King’s grandson), bought OLD SORREL, a colt who became the foundation sire that made King Ranch famous as a breeder of champion Quarter Horses.
 Every horse on King Ranch is still descendant of OLD SORREL.
 View our current King Ranch Stallion Pedigrees.

 When the American Quarter Horse Association (AQHA) was founded in 1940, the founders agreed that the grand champion of the 1941 Fort Worth Fat Stock Show would be recorded as number one in their stud book.
 This honor went to King Ranch’s WIMPY, a grandson of OLD SORREL.

 The same outstanding qualities found in WIMPY were also passed on to two other descendants of OLD SORREL: MR SAN PEPPY and PEPPY SAN BADGER (Little Peppy).
 Father, MR SAN PEPPY, and son, PEPPY SAN BADGER, both rose to legendary status as performance horses and sires of great ranch and performance horses.